 - By email (scanned as an attachment) at DCabsentee@dcboe.org

 Requests for Absentee Ballots should be received no later than the third day before an election.

 You will receive your Absentee Ballot by mail, email, or fax, depending upon the delivery method you indicate on your application.
 Instructions on how to vote and return your ballot will be included with your ballot.
-Your voted ballot must be received by 8:00 pm on Election Day.
-Mailed voted ballots must be postmarked or otherwise demonstrated to have been sent on or before Election Day, and received by the Board no later than 8:00 pm on Election Day.
+Emailed or faxed voted ballots must be received by 8:00 pm on Election Day.
+Mailed voted ballots must be postmarked or otherwise demonstrated to have been sent on or before Election Day, and received by the Board no later than the 10th day after Election Day.

 If you are concerned that you may not be able to receive or cast your ballot in time for it to be counted, visit the FVAP website to get a Federal Write-in Absentee Ballot, which can be used to cast a vote in all federal contests on the ballot.